10 Paid Summer Research Programs for High School Students

 Eligibility: All high school students can apply as individuals or in teams of two

-Location: University of Chicago Campus, IL
+Location: University of Chicago campus, IL

 Mentors guide students in refining research methodologies, practices, and teamwork skills, while also providing specialized training in specific application areas.
 The program concludes with participants presenting their research findings through self-created videos, which are showcased in a professional conference format, allowing for peer interaction and discussion of projects.

-Cost: No cost, stipend provided
+Cost: No cost, $1,000 stipend provided

-Eligibility: Rising juniors and rising seniors based in New York City are eligible to apply!
+Eligibility: Rising juniors and rising seniors based in New York City

-This seven-week summer program is completely free.
-Throughout the program, you’ll get to dive into hands-on research alongside NYU’s top faculty members.
-You’ll explore exciting disciplines like computer science, machine learning, robotics, and more!
+ARISE at NYU offers a fantastic opportunity for 10th and 11th graders from New York City.
+This seven-week summer program is entirely free.
+Throughout the program, you’ll engage in hands-on research alongside NYU’s top faculty members.
+You’ll explore exciting fields like computer science, machine learning, robotics, and more.

 The program is split into two parts: the first two weeks are filled with engaging workshops, while the remaining five weeks are spent working side-by-side with your mentor in the lab.
 ARISE provides a unique chance to train in college-level research, develop professionally, participate in colloquiums, and make meaningful contributions to cutting-edge laboratories.